asheroto/Terminal-Portable/README.md

 The x64 version of Windows Terminal is included.
 If you want another architecture type, read below to create a custom version.

+The `.portable` file has been included alongside `WindowsTerminal.exe` which is described [here](https://learn.microsoft.com/en-us/windows/terminal/distributions#windows-terminal-portable).

 # Download

 Download the latest version in releases.
 The Terminal Portable release version will always match the Windows Terminal release version.